norbus161/Indiana-Jones-Defect-Detection/README.md

 # Indiana Jones - Defect detection

-Indiana Jones defect detection based on two trained CNN networks.
+Indiana Jones defect detection based on two trained CNN networks (EfficientDet).
+The image processing pipeline contains following:

+- General improvement of the scenery
+- Segmentation of the Indiana Jones by using the first CNN
+- Cropping of the region marked by the bounding box
+- Feature detection by using the second CNN
+- Verification of the detected defects

 ![detected_feature](https://github.com/norbus161/DIP-Project/blob/main/doc/detected_features.PNG)